ODM2/CZ-Manager/docs/source/index.rst

 .. image:: /images/CUAHSI-Logo-with-URL---Transparent_(RESIZED).png

-Another deployment for demonstration porposes is available, see the ODM2 Admin Walkthrough <ODM2AdminDemo> for more
+Another deployment for demonstration porposes is available, see the :ref:'ODM2AdminDemo' for more
 information:

 https://dev-odm2admin.cuahsi.org/Sandbox/